 A project might apply further properties to a requirement, such as cost, lateness penalty or risk to the business if not met.
 You can add these properties to specific Requirement elements, or configure them to be automatically available in all Requirement elements on creation, using Tagged Values.
 (These are sometimes referred to as User-defined attributes.)

-Extended element properties are not visible unless you open the Tagged Values window for the element.
+Extended element properties are not visible unless you open the 'Tags' tab of the Properties window for the element.
 Alternatively, you can display the additional properties on the element image on its diagrams.